enmasseio/hypertimer/README.md

         If true (default), events taking place at the same time are executed in a deterministic order: in the same order they where created.
 If false, they are executed in a randomized order.

+    -   `paced: boolean`

+        Mode for pacing of time.
+When paced (default), the time proceeds at a continuous, configurable rate.
+When unpaced, the time jumps immediately from scheduled event to the next scheduled event.

-    -   `rate: number | 'discrete-event'`
+    -   `rate: number`

-        The rate (in milliseconds per millisecond) at which the timer runs, with respect to real-time speed.
-Can be a positive number, or the string `'discrete-event'` to run discrete events.
-By default, rate is 1.
+        The rate of progress of time with respect to real-time.
+Rate must be a positive number, and is 1 by default.
+For example when 2, the time of the hypertimer runs twice as fast as real-time.
+Only applicable when option paced is true.

     -   `time: number | Date`